-Although the history of AI goes back to the 50s, it is a recent phenomenon in its current manifestations, and the way it is operative in the world right now is recent, only going back to the 2000s.
+Although the history of AI goes back to the 50s, the way it is operative in the world right now is recent, only going back to the 2000s.
 We are really talking about a new reality that is being created by AI, and my interest is to examine, on the one hand, how AI is shaping our engagement as humans with machines, and on the other hand, how AI is redefining concepts that have guided how we have thought of that relationship for most of the 20th century.
 The human-machine relationship has a very long history, basically back to antiquity.

-Well, this is beyond a simple wheel and axel.
+Well, this is beyond a simple wheel and axle.

 And that’s addressed in Stephanie Dinkins’s piece.

-Those people who are familiar with the term uncanny valley will immediately recognize that discourse in this piece because it has really persisted in technological circles but also in the popular imagination.
-You read a lot about the uncanny valley being this zone of discomfort or this sort of Teflon of discomfort that we experience when we encounter a humanoid robot, right?
-Building on that history, what this exhibition argues is that AI changes in terms of how we imagine and define the human-machine relationship.
+Those people who are familiar with the term uncanny valley will immediately recognize that discourse in this piece because it has persisted in technological circles but also in the popular imagination.
+You read a lot about the uncanny valley being this zone or terrain of discomfort that we experience when we encounter a humanoid robot, right?
+Building on that history, what this exhibition argues is that AI changes the terms of how we imagine and define the human-machine relationship.
 Because when we talk about robots, we talk about physical objects that we see.
 When we talk about AI, we’re talking about invisible mechanisms that we may not be aware of that reshape our relationship to the machine, and in doing so, it reshapes us.

 Specifically, the social robot Bina 48 is modeled on a black woman, but without any understanding of black history.
-Dinkins shows how the industry, a homogeneous group lacking in diversity, is unprepared to successfully create technologies that are deployed globally.
+Dinkins shows how the industry, a homogeneous group lacking in diversity, is unprepared to successfully create technologies that represent diversity globally.

 Maybe you can talk about some of the other works in the show.

-The first installation you will encounter after the title wall and introductory graphics is The Doors by Zach Blas, and it literally functions as a portal, a portal to the Uncanny Valley.
-Because the show really deals with the mechanisms and perceived consequences, Zach Blas sort of anchors us literally in a space that invokes the culture of Silicon Valley.
+The first installation you will encounter after the title wall and introductory graphics is The Doors by Zach Blas, and it literally functions as a portal into the Uncanny Valley.
+Zach Blas anchors us in a space that invokes the culture of Silicon Valley.
 Now there’s Anna Weiner’s book Uncanny Valley talking about her experiences there, so it's kind of a funny coincidence.

 Oh, his installation is the artificial garden!

 It literally is a sort of mental and physical environment that is deeply informed by 1960s counter-culture.
 It appropriates those attitudes or rituals like LSD.
 Whereas in the 60s, LSD was meant to give you a spiritual awakening and a more open mind, the current culture is more about micro-dosing and geared to enhancing productivity.
-These are the cultural and corporate conditions in which AI is being developed, so Blas surrounds you with a six-channel video installation which for a sort of contemporary psychedelic trip, AI visuals that are akin to light shows, as well as AI-generated poetry which takes its inspiration from The Doors.
+These are the cultural and corporate conditions in which AI is being developed, so Blas surrounds you with a six-channel video installation, a contemporary psychedelic trip of sorts that include AI visuals that are akin to 60s light shows, as well as AI-generated poetry which takes its inspiration from The Doors.

 Like Jim Morrison’s Doors?